Coder Social home page Coder Social logo

 The installation guide describes four different use cases for installing, using and working with this package.

 Most users currently want the all installation option.
-This includes the mathematical functions (scores, metrics, statistical tests etc.), the tutorial notebooks and development libraries.
+This includes the mathematical functions (scores, metrics, statistical tests etc.), the tutorial dependencies and development libraries.

 Here is a short example of the use of scores: